 We bought spices online from Savory Spice Shop for awhile and then decided that we should see about opening our own store in Bend.
 We opened our store in 2011 and we have been having a great time helping people bring fun and flavor to the kitchen.

 Here is the cookbook – I’ve bookmarked at least a dozen recipes that I can’t wait to try.
-You can learn more about the cookbook by clicking here.

 I decided to share the Roasted Brussels Sprouts Caesar Salad.
 It caught my eye right away as I leafed through the book and when I saw that it involved smoked paprika, that sealed it.